Talesoft/tale-jade/README.md

 If you find a bug or miss a function, please use the [Issues](https://github.com/Talesoft/tale-jade/issues) on this page to tell me about it.
 I will gladly hear you out :)

-If this library helped you, eased up your work and you simply can't live without it, think about supporting my work and [spend me a coffee](https://www.paypal.me/TorbenKoehn).
+If this library helped you, eased up your work and you simply can't live without it, think about supporting my work and [**spend me a coffee**](https://www.paypal.me/TorbenKoehn).
 Thank you!

 If you'd like to contribute, fork, send pull requests and I'll take a deep look at what you've been working at!